-All patients operated on between 2001 and 2004 for implantation of a navigated TKA were eligible for this study.
-Usual demographic and peri-operative items have been record.
+All patients operated on between 2001 and 2004 for implantation of a navigated TKA in the two participating centers were eligible for this study.
+Usual demographic and peri-operative items have been recorded.
 All patients were prospectively followed with clinical and radiological examination.
 All patients were contacted after the 10 year follow-up for repeat clinical and radiological examination (KSS, Oxford knee questionnaire and knee plain X-rays).
 Patients who did not return were interviewed by phone call.
 For patients lost of follow-up, family or general practitioner was contacted to obtain relevant information about prosthesis survival.
-Survival curve was plotted according to Kaplan-Meier.
+Survival curve was plotted according to Kaplan-Meier, using the occurrence of TKA revision for mechanical reason as end-point